Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Think of each step in the digestive process as continually breaking down food to be used at the blood and cellular levels.
 Once vital nutrients are extracted, any remaining waste is eliminated.

 As we age, our ability to break down foods and absorb nutrients begins to slow.
 Most people have come to accept the resulting effects of this: heartburn, bloating, constipation and irritation of the digestive tract.
-They seek to ease this discomfort with a variety of over-the-counter medications—the “pink stuff” that coats your stomach, fizzy tablets dropped into water, or handfuls of chewable, rainbow-colored antacid tablets.
-They see these short-term remedies as the only option for relief.

 People often confuse GERD with heartburn.
 Though they are related, GERD is a more severe form of reflux.
 While heartburn is a frequent symptom, other symptoms of GERD include: